 But, you know, the heel itself will never change.
 It’s just your attitude towards that hill.
 Yeah.
 The more you do it, the easier it gets, the more your mind will switch and go, Hey, this is actually easy.
 Yeah, then the endorphins kick in and you actually feel good.
 On the other hand, you can take it to the extreme and do what I did a few years ago and go off the Inca Trail and South America that’ll change your perspective on more walkers.

-Yeah, that’s Um, I’ve heard a little bit about your Time up in the up in the South American mountains or something along those lines.
+Yeah, that’s Um, I’ve heard a little bit about your Time up in the South American mountains or something along those lines.

 Yeah.
-Tell me a little bit about how is it that you got yourself to decide to go and do this particular trick?
-Is that kind of like a was that a thing on your to do list or was it something that you thought was going to bring a lot of joy happiness to you as a result, personally, you know, physically have a positive effect on your health and well being.
+Tell me a little bit about how is it that you got yourself to decide to go and do this particular trick.
+Is that kind of like a was that a thing on your to-do list or was it something that you thought was going to bring a lot of joy and happiness to you as a result, personally, you know, physically have a positive effect on your health and well being.

 What do you say to people that have been putting off the trip of their lifetime or that have been putting off something that they really really want to do?
 And they have come up with so many reasons why it’s not possible.
 What do you say to people like that?

 Stop making bullshit.
-We we get so stuck.
-You know daily routine of have to work nine to five every day have to do this have to do that.
-We’re going to hold on one day How long have you been saying one day you’re wasting your life.
+We get so stuck.
+You know the daily routine of having to work nine to five every day have to do this have to do that.
+We’re going to hold on one day How long have you been saying one day you’re wasting your life?
 Where am I here for a short time we’re here to make the most of it and enjoy it and create experiences that we’re gonna remember forever.

-The guarantee you’re not going to remember the hundred hour weeks that you were, well you might but they’re not going to be pleasant experience.
+The guarantee is you’re not going to remember the hundred-hour weeks that you were, well you might but they’re not going to be a pleasant experience.
 You know, I’d much rather not be working crazy hours being able to look after my body and go and experience something.

 And sure you know it might be an expensive holiday, but prioritize.
 If that means you need to save up for however long and you have one less lunch out one less dinner out.
-It adds up amount of clients I come across so they can afford it and then when you look at how much money they spend going out and during the wait for coffees, lunches, dinners, drink You know, spending a couple hundred bucks or like just on that.
+It adds up the number of clients I come across so they can afford it and then when you look at how much money they spend going out and during the wait for coffees, lunches, dinners, drink You know, spending a couple of hundred bucks, or like just on that.
 Stop doing that for two months.
 Hey, there’s a hole.

 Yep, absolutely right.

-I I recently had a trip to Greece in 2013, after my first after my first sort of second after my first two blades in the brain, and my my goal to get back to grace began in 1993 and I am for 20 years.
+I recently had a trip to Greece in 2013, after my first sort of second after my first two blades in the brain, and my goal to get back to grace began in 1993 and I am for 20 years.
 I kid you not every single year for 20 years.
-I would say next year, next year and next year, and I had to get to the point where I, you know, I thought, geez, I might die, I might not be here next year.
+I would say next year, next year, and next year, and I had to get to the point where I, you know, I thought, geez, I might die, I might not be here next year.
 A bit of bloody go.

 Sounds pretty perfect.

 Yeah.
-So I encourage people to get to that point where they run out of excuses, way before the life’s on the line and why before they think about that they might not be around tomorrow, because the fact is that we all might not be around too much.
+So I encourage people to get to that point where they run out of excuses, way before their life’s on the line and why before they think that they might not be around tomorrow because the fact is that we all might not be around too much.

 If you told me 10 years ago, I was writing a book, I’d be like, you’re looking at the person behind What’s going on?
-No, I’m not not a writer, I don’t proclaim to be one of neither in that book, but I guess it just details everything that we’ve spoken about and a lot more.
+No, I’m not a writer, and I don’t proclaim to be one of either in that book, but I guess it just details everything that we’ve spoken about and a lot more.

 Unknown Speaker 45:33

-So I can find the book at unbreakable books calm, which has a whole bunch of follow up information afterwards with the books so that’ll be really helpful.
-And they can also find me at a2zedptcom.au, which has got all my personal training, coaching packages and whatnot.
+So I can find the book at unbreakable books calm, which has a whole bunch of follow-up information afterward with the books so that’ll be really helpful.
+And they can also find me at a2zedptcom.au, which has got all my personal training, coaching packages, and whatnot.

 Right.
 Fantastic.
 So are we set for a personal training session Maybe you know, Sunday morning at 530.
-That’s the kind of sessions that you do.
+That’s the kind of session that you do.